samkas125/samkas125/README.md

   - **Past Pilot** - An Ed-tech platform for managing academic resources like past papers, with private key-based storage and NLP integration for easy search for similar or specific questions.
   - **Physics simulations** in Python using the pygame module
   - **IBDP predicted grade calculator** using the Flask web framework in python (repository: [PredictedGradeFlask](https://github.com/samkas125/PredictedGradeFlask)).
 Can be accessed [here](https://predictedgradetest.pythonanywhere.com).
-    - Limited student data is available on this site, as it is simply a sample.
-    - Sample login for Admin:
-      - UID = Admin
-      - password = AdminTest
-    - Sample login for Student:
-      - UID = Student1
-      - password = StudentTest

   - **Ultimate tic-tac-toe** game made in Python using PyGame.
   - **Minecraft plugin** that allows users to save, and later access locations in their worlds.